First Russian circumnavigation: The island of Nuku-Hiva

-The expedition struggled with the problem of where to get more fresh water and provisions.
-Krusenstern wrote that local tribes willingly suggested coconuts, bananas and breadfruit.
-The most profitable way for the crew was to sell the locals some pieces of barrel five-inch iron hoops, which were abundantly stocked for this purpose in Kronstadt.
+The expedition struggled to find fresh water and provisions.
+Krusenstern wrote that local tribes offered them coconuts, bananas, and breadfruit.
+The crew sold the locals five-inch iron barrel hoops, which were abundantly stocked for this purpose.
 The islanders sharpened them and made blades for axes or tesla.
-On May 11, Neva also reached the island.
+On May 11, the Neva reached the island.
 Lisyansky met Krusenstern and the leader of Katonui.
-The crews could not obtain fresh meat because the locals had a minimal amount of pigs.
-After all, the teams got only four pigs and three piggies that were immediately eaten by the crews.
-On May 12 there was an incident: the leader of Katonui lingered at Nadezhda, and his tribe decided that he was captured, and took out their weapons.
-At that time sailors were conducting freshwater, and the islanders (including the leaders of low rank) tossed full barrels and carried them through the surf.
+The crews could not obtain fresh meat because the locals had few pigs.
+They secured only four pigs and three piglets, which were immediately eaten.
+On May 12, there was an incident: the leader of Katonui lingered at the Nadezhda, and his tribe, thinking he was in danger, took out their weapons.
+At that time, sailors were conducting freshwater, and the islanders dumped out full barrels and carried them away through the surf.

-To prevent incidents (taking into considerations that there were a lot of cannibals on the island), Krusenstern and Lisyansky prohibited officers, sailors and scientists to visit the island alone.
-They were only allowed to go ashore in organized groups that were led by officers.
-Botanist Brinkin never went ashore out of fear before the "cannibals".
-However, most members of the scientific group took the customs of the islanders for granted.
-Even though Europeans had previously visited Nuku Hiva, there was no epidemic of sexually transmitted diseases on the island.
-Krusenstern rationalized the entertainment of the crew: according to Levenstern's description, a signal "Women, come here!" used to be sent from the ship to the beach, the girls were allowed to board in order, after which "capable ones searched for a mate".
+To prevent incidents (taking into consideration the number of cannibals on the island), Krusenstern and Lisyansky prohibited crew members from visiting alone.
+They were only allowed to go ashore in organized groups that officer led.
+Botanist Brinkin never went ashore out of fear of cannibals.
+Most other members of the scientific group took the islanders' customs for granted.
+Even though Europeans had previously visited Nuku-Hiva, there was no epidemic of sexually transmitted diseases on the island.

+Krusenstern organized for crew's entertainment: according to Levenstern's description, a signal would be sent to any interested women on the island, who could board one at a time and "search for a mate."
 In the morning, the captain counted those who departed.
-All the participants in the trip described Polynesian Sexual customs (meaning guest marriages and polyandry).
-However, Langsdorf was the one who noticed that only women of lower social status served as seafarers.
-Krusenstern and Ratmanov were disappointed by their appearance.
-However, if the combat officer noted that Polynesians are "ugly" and do not correspond to the descriptions of Bugenvil or Foster, the captain wrote that European canons of beauty differ from the Marqesian ones.
-Tilesius and Langsdorf met aristocrats during the excursions along the coast and noted their high growth, harmony, "liveliness and exquisite manners", as well as the use of clothing.
+Crewmen described Polynesian sexual customs (guest marriages and polyandry).
+Langsdorff alone noticed that only women of lower social status served as seafarers.
+Krusenstern and Ratmanov were disappointed by the appearance of local women.
+The combat officer noted that Polynesians are "ugly" and do not correspond to the descriptions of Bugenvil or Foster.
+The captain wrote only that European canons of beauty differ from the Marqesian ones.
+Tilesius and Langsdorff met native aristocrats during the excursions along the coast and noted their harmony, manners, and clothing.